-I know the concept of patience isn’t sexy.
-It can be seen as counterintuitive and perhaps at first glance, irrelevant to trading.
-But as a stock speculator for the past 11 or so years, I will tell you, without it, you will join the 95% of traders who fail.
+I am aware the concept of patience isn’t sexy.
+It can be seen as counter-intuitive and perhaps at first glance, irrelevant to trading.
+But as a stock speculator for over a decade, I will tell you, without it, you will join the 95% of traders who are unsuccessful.

-Show me an impatient trader and I will tell you, that man has failed at trading.
+Show me an impatient trader and I will tell you, that trader isn’t living up to his/her trading potential.
 Patience is a must if you want to succeed in this game.